Space Quest V: The Next Mutation

 (So I will just say, kind of cryptically, if an enemy ship has a piece of tech that looks useful, and the away mission ends abruptly before you have a chance to take it, maaaaybe beam back down there and have another look.)

-I realise that my tone so far is coming across as “well, this time I didn’t want to put my fist through the monitor” which doesn’t sound like the most uenthusiastic of commendations.
+I realise that my tone so far is coming across as “well, this time I didn’t want to put my fist through the monitor” which doesn’t sound like the most unenthusiastic of commendations.
 So let me try and reframe my thoughts, because I did come away from this one with largely positive impressions.
 The level of challenge is about right, the story is amiably goofy Trek parody while still managing to give some sense of real jeopardy and personally important goals for our hero.

-I understand that some folks see the previous installment as a high point of the series, all I can say is that they must have sharper minds than I do.
+I understand that some folks see the fourth game as a high point of the series, all I can say is that they must have sharper minds than I do.
 Or at least, greater reserves of patience.
 For me SQ4 was a chore, something you finish just to say you’ve done it like some sort of endurance test.
 Which some might look for in gaming, but that’s not how I want to burn my limited free time.
 SQ5 however actually delivered the sort of experience I’d actually want from this series.
 It’s the first SQ that actually lives up to the potential I envisage every time I hear the Sierra jingle.
 It’s also the only one so far I’d consider replaying.